How Does Ear Pinning Correct Protruding Ears?

 For countless men, women, and children across the country, feeling self-conscious or anxious about their ears is a daily struggle.
 When a person has overly large, misshapen, or protruding ears, they often experience teasing or name-calling, which can, understandably, lead to low self-esteem, lack of confidence, and even depression.
-The caring team of board-certified plastic surgeons at Austin-Weston, The Center for Cosmetic Surgery, understands the sensitive and personal nature of this problem and is proud to offer Northern Virginia patients otoplasty, or ear pinning, as a life-changing solution.
+The caring team of plastic surgeons at Austin-Weston, The Center for Cosmetic Surgery, understands the sensitive and personal nature of this problem and is proud to offer Northern Virginia patients otoplasty, or ear pinning, as a life-changing solution.
 If you or your child are ready to take the first step in fixing protruding ears, find out more about otoplasty and ear pinning here.

 Why do my ears stick out?